-The map presented in Figure 4.2 below shows that Kayonza district is among 11 districts which have between 70% and 80% of households using an improved drinking water source.
-Rwamagana is the leading district in Eastern Province on this indicator with 82%.
+Figure 4.2 below shows that Kirehe is in the category of 60% to 70% of households using an improved drinking water source.
+It is ranked sixth in Eastern Province with 61.5%, ahead of Nyagatare (42.3%).

 Figure 4.2 Map: Percentage of households using improved drinking water source, by district